LibreOffice/core/static/README.wasm.md

 ### That's all

 After all, in this case you are building LO core headless for it to be used by other software.

+Note that a soffice.wasm will be built, but that is just because of how the makefilery has been set up.
+We do need the soffice.data file that contains the in-memory file system needed by the LibreOffice Technology core code during run-time, though.
+That is at the moment built as a side-effect when building soffice.wasm.